ikozyr-intellective/devops.intellectivelab.com/unity/overview.md

 - Informed business decisions based on complete data from all your enterprise systems and applications
 - Improved business KPIs via process automation and insights

-## Unity Implements Quickly, Reduces Costs, and Improves Data Security:
+## Unity implements quickly, reduces costs, and improves data security

 - **Simple to use:** Enjoy a truly seamless experience within your ERP, CRM, and business applications
 - **Quick to deploy:** Design UI and make it available in minutes